isaiahshembe/Notes-application/README.md

 🏆 Contributors
-The project was developed by the following contributors: Nuweisah Isaiah (23/U/26082/PS), Abwor Tina Marion (23/U/04872/EVE), and Naluwaga Joy Dricilla (23/U/14160/EVE).
+The project was developed by the following contributors: NUWEISAH ISAIAH (23/U/26082/PS), ABWOR TINA MARION (23/U/04872/EVE), and NALUWAGA JOY DRICILLA (23/U/14160/EVE).
 Each team member played a crucial role in the development of the app, from design to implementation.

 📦 Project Setup